-Green energy is not only about building sustainable clean energy products to protect the planet, it is also about energy efficiency — and that impacts the homeowner right in the pocketbook.
-As with many industries in the 20 years since I co-founded our business, which became one of the largest replacement companies for vinyl framed windows and doors in the Los Angeles area, I have seen significant strides by most door and window manufacturers to provide more energy efficient and economical products.
+Green energy is not only about building sustainable clean energy products to protect the planet, but it is also about energy efficiency, and that impacts the homeowner right in the pocketbook.
+As with many industries in the 20 years since I co-founded our business, which became one of the largest replacement companies for vinyl framed windows and doors in the Los Angeles area, I have seen significant strides by most door and window manufacturers to provide more energy-efficient and economical products.

 Windows & Doors

 A large part of a home’s energy efficiency is a function of the degree to which the home is properly insulated, and having energy-efficient doors and windows is a giant step in the right direction.
 Changing doors and windows is not only a matter of putting in new ones.
 There are many things you will need to consider such as view obstruction, lighting, noise, maintenance, ventilation, and building code and safety requirements.

 A large window with an unobstructed view frequently serves as the centerpiece of a room.
 The glass can be as much as 90 percent or more of a picture window.
 Most municipalities have building codes that require energy calculations that must be met.
 These calculations take into consideration the square footage of glass in a window versus the cubic footage of living space in a particular room.